softwaremill/bootzooka/frontend.md

 To work with the `ui` module you need to have `node.js` installed in version 0.10.13 or newer.
 Make sure you have both `node` and `npm` commands available on `PATH`.

-## Installing Grunt.js and Bower
+## Installing Webpack

-Bootzooka frontend project uses `nodejs` based build tool called [Grunt.js](http://gruntjs.com) to automate build stuff.
+Bootzooka frontend project uses `nodejs` based build tool called [Webpack](https://webpack.github.io/) to automate build stuff.
+Bootzooka has Webpack already in dependencies so you don't need to install it globally.
+Every file from `./node_modules/.bin/` is on `PATH` in you `package.json` script so you don't need to provide full paths to executables.
+In case you would like call webpack from command line you can type `node ./node_modules/.bin/webpack`

-### Global installation

-It is advised to install Grunt.js and Bower globally.
-In order to do that, please run

-	npm install -g grunt-cli

-	npm install -g bower

-This will install grunt command globally and make it available.
-Be sure to have NPM binaries on `PATH`.
-You may need to add `/usr/local/share/npm/bin/` to your PATH if you have NPM installed via Homebrew.
-Then you can use `grunt` command as described below.

-### Local installation

-If you don't want to install Grunt.js locally, Bootzooka has it already in dependencies, so doing `npm install` as described above should be enough.
-The only drawback is that in this mode `grunt` will not be available on your `PATH`.
-To run grunt from local installation you should be in `ui` project and run it via

-	./node_modules/.bin/grunt

-### Why Bower AND npm?
+### Why Webpack AND npm?

-Both tools are package managers; We use npm to manage the build dependencies (node modules: grunt and grunt plugins, karma test framework etc.), and Bower to manage the frontend dependencies (such as Bootstrap).
+Webpack is a new generation module bundler and eliminates the need to use bower for frontend dependencies.
+Npm is a package manager; We use npm to manage the build dependencies (node modules: webpack plugins, karma test framework etc.).

 ## First run